antoniaang/shiny_app_Museums0fUnitedStates/README.md

 # shiny_app_Museums0fUnitedStates
-This  app created in R Studio and  provides on user the ability to categorize the museums of United States based on the choices he makes related to income/revenue of a museum aproximately and the city he wants to.The ouput displays 3 tabs(The last one contains histogramms).
+This is a shiny app created in R Studio and it provides on user the ability to categorize the museums of United States based on the choices he makes related to income/revenue of a museum aproxximately and the city he wants to.The ouput displays 3 tabs.The first one shows a dataframe which contains the museums based on user choices, the second one the following cities and the last one the histograms of museums with main criterion categorie or city